AlayaNetwork/alaya-devdocs/website/docs/Wasm_Getting_started.md

 Description：

-- `helloWorld` the contract object created
+- `helloWorld` is the contract object built before
-- `methods` specify the call method
+- `methods` specifies the methods in the contract that will be accessed
-- `get_message_body` method in the HelloWorld contract, which has an input parameter of type int
+- `get_message_body` is a method in the HelloWorld contract, which has an input parameter of type int
-- `call` specify the query method
+- `call` indicates the query method

 ---